wjlroe/wjlroe.github.com/source/_posts/2014-12-30-multi-machine-vagrant-ansible-gotcha.md

 vagrant init
 ```

-This will create a `VagrantFile` in the current directory with
+This will create a `Vagrantfile` in the current directory with
 commented contents.
 Let's cut it back to the essentials and add in a
 URL for the base box ([Ubuntu Trusty][ubuntu-cloud] is the latest LTS
 release so that's what I'll use):